OpenframeProject/Openframe-NodeClient/README.md

 $ node frame.js -u jonwohl -f Home -d openframe.io
 ```

 The presence of the `-c` flag will force the system to try to open the frame using Chromium instead of whatever the default browser is.
-At present, on linux Chromium is a required dependency, and will always be used.
+At present, on linux Chromium is a required dependency, and will be used regardless of the `-c` flag.

 The presence of the `-r` flag will reset the frame, causing the server to treat it as if it is an entirely new frame.